MC Hammer’s breakout smash ‘U Can’t Touch This’ is 30 years old: The inside story of its iconic video

 When Wainwright Met Hammer

 Wainwright, who most people may know as the director of Blank Check, The Fog, and Stigmata, got his start shooting music videos.
-As a U.K. native, Wainwright came to the U.S. in the ’80s on a Fulbright Scholarship where he earned his MFA in film directing at UCLA.
+As a U.K. native, Wainwright came to the U.S. in the ’80s on a Fulbright scholarship where he earned his MFA in film directing at UCLA.
 He’d directed a few music videos here and there, but his passion was always in film.
 At one point, he was working on a short but ran into a wall when the production company alerted him that he was $10,000 over budget.

 “I was a student at the time, so I’m like, I can’t even conceive what $10,000 looks like.
 I don’t even think I can spell it,” he says.
 “Literally 10 minutes later, the phone rings, and the guy goes, ‘Hi, this is MC Hammer.
 I’m calling from Capitol Records.'”